 Himeno: I do.
 It feels like this is a time for us to breathe and look forward to what's next.
 We don't have many shows right now, either, so we really just get together once in awhile and talk, or do all the promotional stuff we need to do for our releases.
 I do think we'll start going back into the studio a bit once we decide on something, though.

-Did things feel different for you before N [the trio's fourth album] was came out to how they do now?
+Did things feel different for you before N [the trio's fourth album] came out?

-Himeno: Yes, in part because we got a big response from N. We got a direct message on Twitter from [esteemed Japanese musician & composer] Ryuichi Sakamoto inviting us to an event he was holding called "NO NUKES."
-We also got to do a vinyl release on Shintaro Sakamoto's label (Zelone Records).
+Himeno: Yes, in part because we got a big response from N. We got a direct message on Twitter from [esteemed Japanese musician and composer] Ryuichi Sakamoto inviting us to an event he was holding called "NO NUKES."
+We also got to do a vinyl release on Shintaro Sakamoto's label, Zelone Records.